 "We're here today to pressure the governor to include $400 million in his revised budget to fund our contract," she said.

-Schwarzenegger spokeswoman Margita Thompson said the state "is willing, ready and able to meet with SEIU 1000 to reach a settlement and secure a contract."
-Early last year, union officials said, the governor demanded takeaways of as much as 14 percent in benefits and offered no wage increase, according to the union.
+Schwarzenegger spokeswoman Margita Thompson said the state "is willing, ready and able to meet with SEIU 1000 to reach a settlement and secure a contract.

 The last contract between the state and the union whose members range from librarians and cooks to tax collectors and teachers expired June 30.
 The last wage increase came July 1, 2003.